joemurrell/brevitybot/readme.md

 ## How It Works

 - Pulls and caches terms from [Wikipedia](https://en.wikipedia.org/wiki/Multiservice_tactical_brevity_code)
-- Stores config and usage in Redis, including:
+- Stores config and usage in a Redis database, including:
   - Last posted time per guild
   - Used term history per guild
   - Custom post frequencies